JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 This time we want to give a special shootout to all the first time contributors at JabRef!
 We hope you had a positive experience so far and continue your contribution!

-We thank the following external contributors who contributed code to JabRef release 6.0 Alpha.
+We thank following external contributors who contributed code to this JabRef release:

 |  |  |  |  |  |  |
 | --  | --  | --  | --  | --  | --  |